-On September 22, the U.S. Department of Homeland Security (DHS) released a new proposed regulation that would reshape how the federal government defines "public charge" - a term used by federal immigration authorities to determine whether an individual seeking immigration status is likely to become primarily dependent on the federal government for subsistence.
+On October 10, the U.S. Department of Homeland Security (DHS) released a long-anticipated notice of proposed rulemaking (NPRM) that would reshape how the federal government defines "public charge" - a term used by federal immigration authorities to determine whether an individual seeking immigration status is likely to become primarily dependent on the federal government for subsistence.
 The draft rule would widen the scope of programs and factors that federal immigration authorities may consider when determining if an individual qualifies as a "public charge."
 This includes individuals already in the country seeking permanent legal residency or visa extensions, as well as those seeking entry to the country.
-As administrators of numerous federal benefits programs and as front-line defenders of the public's health and safety, counties could be significantly impacted by expansion of the "public charge" definition.
-These impacts, as described in detail on page five, include increased strain on the local safety-net, administrative burden on country agencies and risk of public disease outbreaks.